-The ARD Committee will also determine whether a student grades 3 through 8 and those in high school, who has a significant cognitive disability, and is receiving special education services needs to take the STAAR Alternate 2 assessment.
+The ARD Committee will also determine whether a student in grades 3 through 8 and those in high school, who has a significant cognitive disability, and is receiving special education services, needs to take the STAAR Alternate 2 assessment.
 This decision must be made on a case-by-case basis, considering each student's individual strengths, needs, instruction, and accommodations-as documented in the student's IEP.
-In determining whether the student is eligible for the STAAR Alternate 2 assessment, the ARD Committee must carefully consider the following criteria:
+In determining whether the student is eligible for the STAAR Alternate 2 assessment, the ARD Committee must carefully complete TEA's STAAR 2 Assessment Participation Requirements form, which assesses the student's need for alternate state assessments.